 Model Description Forecast Jobs Average Annual Employment Change

 1 Historic land take-up forecast No direct employment output -

 based on assumed take-up modelled

 of 2.7ha per annum, derived

 from an average over 1989-

 2011

 2 Employment based forecast - Over the period 2012 to 2030, 106

 Oxford Economics 1,700 workforce jobs created.

 commissioned model, based Total employment change is

 on a 'non-intervention' forecast at 1,900 over the

 scenario that does not take same period.

 account of current investment

-programmes A 1700: 1 : : 40
+programmes Appropriate 700 is the think to a 40

-3 Labour supply forecast - Assumed 726 jobs between 40
+3 Labour supply forecast - Oxford Economics forecast Assumed 726 jobs between 2012 to 2030 40

-Oxford Economics forecast 2012 to 2030
+2012 10 2030

-suggests an increase in the

-number of residents working
+suggests an increase in the number of residents working

 by 1,100 by 2030 (assumed to

 be jobs).
-Forecast then applies a commuting factor (66%) to
+Forecast then applies

+a commuting factor (66%) to

 this figure to identify the

 number of jobs in Fylde

 4 Policy-on scenario - Overall jobs total forecast will 133

-- employment based forecast. increase by 2,400 between 100
+employment based forecast. increase by 2,400 between

 Factors information contained 2012 and 2030.
 The forecast

 within the Enterprise Zone bid also assumes a decrease in

 application submitted in May the unemployment rate and an

 2011.
 This recognises that increase in the proportion of

 1,400 jobs will be lost from economically active residents

-BAE Systems at Warton by ,
+BAE Systems at Warton by

 2013, but that some 5,000 new

 jobs will be created within the

 Salmesbury and Warton

 Enterprise Zone by 2037, of

 which 2,606 will be at Warton

 5 Policy-on labour supply Assumed 1,056 jobs between 59

 forecast - model shows an 2012 and 2030

 increase in the number of

 working residents of 1,600,

 again with a 66% commuting

 ratio applied